googlecodelabs/playservices_unity/README.md

-# Google Sheets API Codelab
+# Using Google Play Game Services in Unity Codelab

 This folder contains the source code for a Google I/O 2016 codelab.